benjamindrussell/campus-dining-wrapped/README.md

 ## Security & Privacy

+TLDR: None of your data, session IDs, or user IDs are ever sent anyhwhere other that the GET service itself.

 Giving any external app access to your account carries risk.
 Always understand what an app does and how it handles your data before using it.

 How this app works: